ftrackhq/integrations/doc/introduction/connect.rst

         "console": true
     }

-The tutorial part of this documentation shows an example on how to modify the arguments passed on.
+The tutorial part of this documentation shows an example on how to modify the configuration.

 Connect Package